emmabostian/fem-design-systems/docs/documenting-components-with-storybook.md

 );
 ```

-Your UI should still be working as expected.
+Now your UI should be appearing as expected.
 ## Addons

 Addons are neat packages you can install and use with Storybook to gain additional functionality.